tomekregulski/iterable/README.md

 This app is built with Node.js, Express, MySQL and Handlebars, and provides a basic blog platform, where multiple users can register, create posts, and interact via comments.

-This page has been deployed on Heroku, and can be accessed here: https://evening-depths-19981.herokuapp.com/
+This page is deployed on Heroku, and can be accessed here: https://evening-depths-19981.herokuapp.com/

 # Installation and Use